maikeleckelboom/seqlok-lab/packages/core/docs/architecture/16-seqlok-e2e-flow-visual-guide.md

   M --> P
   O --> Q
   H --> Q
+  OParams --> P
+  OMeters --> Q
 ```

-> **Verification note:** > `verifyHandoff(plan, received)` exists for diagnostics/tests (e.g. asserting a handoff matches a locally planned
+> **Verification note:** `verifyHandoff(plan, received)` exists in diagnostics/tests (for example, to assert that a
-> layout).
+> received handoff matches a locally planned layout).
 It can run on the controller side or in a non-RT worker.
-It is **not** part of the processor's hot path and
+It is
-> is omitted from the canonical runtime pipeline above.
+> **not** part of the processor's hot path and is intentionally omitted from the canonical runtime pipeline above.

 ---